Large spots on the child's body. Diseases that cause spots on a child's body

 • hyperemia of the pharynx;

 In some children, areas of the body are covered with large spots up to 10 cm in size.
 Sometimes they have scalloped edges.
-The elements of the rash do not rise above the skin.
-Rarely, papules form.
+Elements of the rash do not rise above the skin.
+Papules are less likely to form.
 In many patients, the rash is poorly visible.
-She is pale.
-In some cases, with rubella, the mucous membrane of the palate is affected.
+She's pale.
+In some cases, rubella affects the mucous membrane of the palate.

-If the area of the child's skin is covered with spots, then lichen may be the cause.
-This is a collective concept that includes various skin diseases with a rash and severe itching.
+If an area of your child's skin is covered in spots, the cause may be lichen.
+This is a collective concept that includes various skin diseases with rashes and severe itching.
 In most cases, the cause is a fungal infection.
 The following types of lichen are known:

 • pityriasis;